grantfogle/personal-site/README.md

 # Personal Site Projects

 Here is my personal site, it contains two pages
-*An about me page
+-An about me page
-*A Project page with images as placeholders
+-A Project page with images as placeholders

 ## Homepage Wireframe
 ![screen shot](homepage.jpg)